dennisgldev/hiring-team-logistica/inventory-management-dennis/README.md

    npm run dev
    ```

-5. **Access the Application**: You can now access the application by navigating to http://localhost in your web browser.
+6. **Access the Application**: You can now access the application by navigating to http://localhost in your web browser.

-**Note**: Set up environment variables according to .env.example.
-Please remember to use the .env.example file for the project in the main directory and .env.example.laradock for Laradock.
-Once you generate the .env file, copy it to the cloned Laradock folder.

 ## Test User Credentials